xma711/notebook/software_engineering/devOps/continuous_delivery_book/README.md

 Unit testing is definitely one of the automated tests.
 What else?
 The other 2 tests we need are component tests and acceptance tests.
-Component tests test the behaviour of several components of your application. (how to decide which group of components to be tested together is another question).
+Component tests test the behavior of several components of your application. (how to decide which group of components to be tested together is another question).
 Acceptance tests test that the application meets the acceptance criteria decided by the business, including both the functionality provided by the application and its characteristics such as capacity, availability, security and so on.
 Acceptance tests are best written in such a way that they run against the whole application in a production-like environment.

-CI tools: jenkins (previously known as Hudson), and CruiseControl.
+CI tools: Jenkins (previously known as Hudson), and CruiseControl.

 There are some tools to check coding style/practices: Simian (identify duplication), JDepend for Java, CheckStyle that test for bad coding practices, and FindBugs.